Premia Price Tops $0.73 on Exchanges (PREMIA)

-Premia (PREMIA) traded down 4.3% against the U.S. dollar during the 24 hour period ending at 20:00 PM Eastern on April 21st.
-One Premia token can now be bought for approximately $0.73 or 0.00002683 BTC on major cryptocurrency exchanges.
-Premia has a market cap of $7.77 million and $109,867.73 worth of Premia was traded on exchanges in the last 24 hours.
-Over the last week, Premia has traded 18.4% lower against the U.S. dollar.
+Premia (PREMIA) traded down 4% against the dollar during the twenty-four hour period ending at 14:00 PM E.T. on April 27th.
+One Premia token can currently be bought for $0.73 or 0.00002456 BTC on cryptocurrency exchanges.
+In the last seven days, Premia has traded 3.3% lower against the dollar.
+Premia has a total market cap of $7.72 million and approximately $228,249.71 worth of Premia was traded on exchanges in the last 24 hours.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.